Kamirus/purescript-selda/guide/SimpleE2E.md

     pure { name, balance }
 ```

-Before we explain every operation used let's look how the generated SQL for this query looks like
+And below is the generated SQL for the query `qNamesWithBalance`.

   ```sql
   SELECT people_0.name AS name, bank_accounts_1.balance AS balance